Categories

 In the photo above you’ll see the Behringer RD-6 Drum Machine, the Behringer TD-3 Bass Synthesizer, and the Behringer Crave Analog Synth.
 I sync’d these three together with the RD-6 setting the tempo.
 The RD-6 can very much be played/tweaked on the fly while it’s running, but the TD-3 not so much.
 I basically chose between patterns I had created and stored in the past.
 The Crave was connected to the TD-3 via MIDI so it was getting notes from the TD-3.
 That worked out fine since the Crave is all about twiddling those knobs to adjust the sounds coming out of it.
 And twiddle I did.
 I also invited others to twiddle.

 Those three each had their own channel on the mixer.
-This made it easy to isolate then to explain to people which was making which sound, and I could set it to just output one of them, then show how that one worked.
+This made it easy to isolate them to explain to people which was making which sound, and I could set it to just output one of them, then show how that one worked.

 Next up is the Korg Volca Sample 2, which was on mixer channel 4.
 (Note: The first day I did not have a cheat sheet to tell me what was on what channel, and mistakes were made.)
 Since the Sample is sort of a “budget groovebox” it can do quite a bit all on its own.
-I think on Saturday I had it sync’d to the RD-6for a bit, but honestly having it separate was a good idea because I could have a totally different thing going on with it, and it was my “Second Setup” after the Behringer Trio above.
+I think on Saturday I had it sync’d to the RD-6 for a bit, but honestly having it separate was a good idea because I could have a totally different thing going on with it, and it was my “Second Setup” after the Behringer Trio above.
 The Sample 2 is definitely a thing that you can play live and perform with.
 In fact, that’s pretty much the only way I use it now, to build up a beat over time, slowly adding to it, and playing live by knob twiddling and button pressing.

 We’ve got the Korg NTS-1 which is a fine little digital synth and effects box.
 I connected up a small device I made that generates 16 step patterns and then sends them out via MIDI.
 So basically this was running spacey sounds and every now and then I would generate a new pattern.
-I tend to mess with the effects and add chorus, flanger, delay, and other weird stuff.Sometimes I would run this on top of other things, like the output of the Behringer Trio, other times I would just run it on its own.
+I tend to mess with the effects and add chorus, flanger, delay, and other weird stuff.
+Sometimes I would run this on top of other things, like the output of the Behringer Trio, other times I would just run it on its own.

 I forgot to mention the Monotrons!
 The Korg Montron Delay and the Korg Monotron Duo fed into a splitter (in reverse, so a combiner I guess) and joined in with the NTS-1.
 To be honest I didn’t mess with the Monotrons too much.
 They are fun, and the Delay is a nice little effects box, but I guess I just focused on the NTS-1 more.

 We’ve got the Pocket Operator Crew in the lower right corner.
-Those feed into a Bastl Dude mixer, which I love using with the PO gear so I can do punk-in/punch-out and adjust levels individually.
+Those feed into a Bastl Dude mixer, which I love using with the PO gear so I can do punch-in/punch-out and adjust levels individually.
 I pretty much just ran four sixteen step patterns on the drums and then messed around with the bass, office, and factory live.
 (Note on the Factory, I need to make a 3.3v power supply because batteries suck in that thing and constantly die.
 Rechargeables do not work, and Alkalines do not last.)

 All of the Pocket Operators use a Sync Splitter so I can plug each output into the Dude mixer.
 I’ve explained the Sync Splitter before